sourdough croissants

 I don’t mind this extra time, though.
 I mix my dough on day one, allow it to ferment at room temperature for 4 hours, and then pop it in the fridge.
 The next day, I’m ready to continue the process when it fits in my schedule.

 You can also hold the dough in the fridge for an extra day before or after lamination.
-The croissants generally end up with a more open interior and a slightly more sour flavor this way.
+The croissants generally end up with a more open honeycomb interior and a slightly more sour flavor this way.

 Do I have to use unsalted butter?